HeshamSHY/Turtly-Farmer/README.md

 1. Farms wheat automaticlly.
 2. Stores output in a chest.
 3. Refuels automaticlly.
-After refuel, it comes back to where it was before going to refuel
+After refuel, it comes back to where it was before going to refuel.
-4. Setup and forget about it, just check on it to put refull the fuel chest
+4. Setup and forget about it, just check on it to refull the fuel chest.

 ## How To Setup